nict-wisdom/rannc/documents/tutorial.rst

   mpirun -np 2 python tutorial.py 64 512 10

-(Ensure MPI is properly configured in your environment before you try RaNNC.
+(Ensure MPI is properly configured in your environment before you run RaNNC.
 You may need more options for MPI like ``--mca pml ucx --mca btl ^vader,tcp,openib ...``)

-``-np`` indicates the number of ranks (processes).
+``-np`` indicates the number of processes (ranks).
-RaNNC allocates one CUDA device for each rank.
+RaNNC allocates one CUDA device for each process.
 In the above example, there must be two available CUDA devices.
+By properly setting nodes for MPI, you can run processes using RaNNC across multiple nodes (Ensure that numbers of processes and GPUs match).

 The following shows the output in our compute node that has eight NVIDIA A100's (40GB memory).